DesyncTheThird/corne-keymap/readme.md

 ---

-- Common punctuation is accessible from combos on or near home row;
-- Mouse emulation layer accessible on pinky key combos to allow mouse control without moving from home row.
-- Uncommon locking layers (numpad/steno) also accessible from large combos;
-- `New` combo presses `DOT`, `Space`, then sets a one shot shift.

 Pressing `Space` plus a key on the left hand top row will output the function keys `F1` to `F5` for left-hand-only usage.
 (Not shown on image due to reduce clutter.)

+Common punctuation is accessible from combos on or near home row.
+Mouse emulation layer is accessible on pinky key combos to allow mouse control without moving from home row.
+Uncommon locking layers (numpad/steno) are also accessible from large combos.

+- `New` combo emits `Dot`, `Space`, then sets a one shot shift;
+- `«` thumb combo emits `Ctrl`+`Bspc`;
+- `⇪` thumb combo activates capsword.

+Capsword shifts letter keys (including `Magic` and `Repeat` outputs) and is disabled at the end of the word.
+The shift modifier will be retained while the [Case Lock](#case-lock) feature is active.